tucats/ego/LANGUAGE.md

     s := io.ReadFile(fn)

 The variable `s` will contain a string containing the entire contents of the input file, including with line breaks.
-You can use `strings.Split()` to conver this into an array of strings based on the line breaks if you wish.
+You can use `strings.Split()` to convert this into an array of strings based on the line breaks if you wish.

 ### io.WriteFile(filename, string)

 The `WriteFile()` function write a string value to a file.
 If the file does not exist, it is created.
 If the file previously existed, the contents are over-written by the new file.

     fn := "mydata.txt"
     s := io.ReadFile(fn)